Activate your membership to connect with a national network of charitable gift planning peers and gain access to valuable resources.

 Nominate an exceptional leader interested in advancing the mission of CGP and the field of charitable gift planning

-Service on the CGP Board of Directors is a three-year volunteer commitment to engage with fellow leaders from across the country in four meetings annually to help shape the future of CGP and the field of charitable gift planning.
+Service on the CGP Board of Directors is a three-year volunteer commitment.
+Professionals will shape the future of CGP and the field of charitable gift planning and engage with fellow leaders from across the country during four meetings annually.